Frequently Asked Questions

 The Concrete Sealers approximated in this calculator are:

 - HD6525-MMA Sealer

 No, we do not cut our stain with water or dilute it.
-You will find our stains hold as high a mineral load as we can manage to suspend in the acidic liquid for maximum strength, consistency and stain life.
+You will find our stains hold as high a mineral load as we can manage to suspend in the liquid for maximum strength, consistency and stain life.

 After acid staining the concrete, an oddly colored residue forms on the surface.
 The residue is a by-product of the chemical reaction occurring on the concrete.
 The residue along with any access color will be removed during the neutralization and cleaning process.